hozumi/ducttape.cljs/README.md

 * Clear structure
 * Super thin
 * No original event system
-* Use normal functions and atoms as building blocks
+* Use functions and atoms as building blocks
 * Don't force to use specific library